-The TFFR Board selects twothree trustees to represent TFFR on the SIB.
-The TFFR Board also selects one trustee as a alternate to serve on the SIB in the absence of either designated representative.
-TFFR representatives to the SIB must include one active teacher, one active administrator, and one retired member.
+The TFFR Board selects two trustees to represent TFFR on the SIB.
+The TFFR Board also selects one trustee as an alternate to serve on the SIB in the absence of either designated representative.
 TFFR representatives to the SIB must be from the following categories: active or retired members.
 A third trustee from either category will be appointed to serve as the alternate to the SIB.